dobkeratops/compiler/README.md

 I beleive C++ can be 'fixed' and improved without straying so far,without sacrificing existing knowledge & code.

 Also I value performance+productivity over compile-time safety.
-You need to write tests for other reasons, so IMO productivity for *tests* is what yields working code... there is still so much you still can't verify at compile time.
+You need to write tests for other reasons, so IMO productivity for *tests* is what yields working code... there is still so much you still can't express in a typesystem or verify at compile time.

 I beleive C++'s main 'curse' is the way "headers & classes interact", and the asymetry between functions and methods has always been frustrating.(I have worked mostly on platforms where vtables were unacceptable).